Cottonseed oil cake futures rise on upbeat demand

 Magazine Archives

-New Delhi, Nov 30 (PTI) Cottonseed oil cake prices rose by Rs 11.5 to Rs 1,918.5 per quintal in the futures trade Friday, tracking a strong trend at the physical markets due to good demand.At the National Commodity and Derivatives Exchange, cottonseed oil cake to be delivered in December rose by Rs 11.5 or 0.6 per cent to Rs 1,918.5 per quintal, with an open interest of 3,760 lots.The rate for the most-traded month February was also up by Rs 14.5 or 0.78 per cent to Rs 1,954.5 per quintal.
-PTI RUJ ADI ANUANU
+New Delhi, Nov 28 (PTI) Cottonseed oil cake prices rose by Rs 5 to Rs 1,946 per quintal in futures trade Wednesday after tracking an upbeat trend at the physical markets due to good demand.At the National Commodity and Derivatives Exchange, cottonseed oil cake to be delivered in December surged by Rs 5 or 0.26 per cent to Rs 1,946 per quintal, with an open interest of 3,760 lots.The rate for the most-traded January was up by Rs 5 or 0.28 per cent to Rs 1,951 per quintal.
+PTI ADI ANUANU

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today